ssilverman/QNEthernet/README.md

 * `size()`: Returns the total size of the received packet data.
 * `timestamp():` Returns the approximate packet arrival time, measured with `millis()`.
 This is useful in the case where packets have been queued and the caller needs the approximate arrival time.
+Packets are timestamped when the UDP receive callback is called.
 * `operator bool()`: Tests if the socket is listening.
 * `static constexpr int maxSockets()`: Returns the maximum number of UDP sockets.